Qatar: Administrative divisions

+For statistical purposes, the municipalities are further subdivided into 98 zones, which are in turn subdivided into blocks.

 Foreign relations

 Qatar's international profile and active role in international affairs have led some analysts to identify it as a middle power.
-Qatar was an early member of OPEC and a founding member of the Gulf Cooperation Council (GCC).
-It is a member of the Arab League.
-Diplomatic missions to Qatar are based in its capital, Doha.

-Qatar's regional relations and foreign policies are characterized by the strategy of balancing and alliance building among regional and great powers.
+Regional relations and foreign policies are characterised by the strategy of balancing and alliance building among regional and great powers.
 It maintains independent foreign policy and engages in regional balancing to secure its strategic priorities and to have recognition on the regional and international level.
 As a comparatively small state in the gulf, Qatar established an "open-door" foreign policy where Qatar maintains ties to all parties and regional players in the region.
-The history of Qatar's alliances provides insight into the basis of its foreign relations.
-Between 1760 and 1971, Qatar sought formal protection from the high transitory powers of the Ottomans, the British, the Al-Khalifas from Bahrain, and from Saudi Arabia.
+Diplomatic missions to Qatar are based in its capital, Doha.

-Qatar has particularly strong ties with France, China, Iran, Turkey, and the United States as well as a number of Islamist movements in the Middle East such as the Muslim Brotherhood.
-In 2011, Qatar joined NATO operations in Libya and reportedly armed Libyan opposition groups.
-It is also currently a major funder of weapons for rebel groups in the Syrian civil war.
-Qatar participated in the Saudi Arabian-led intervention in Yemen against the Houthis and forces loyal to former President Ali Abdullah Saleh.
+Since 2022, it has been a major non-NATO ally of the United States.
+Qatar also has particularly strong ties with France, China, Iran, Turkey, as well as a number of Islamist movements in the Middle East such as the Muslim Brotherhood.
+The country is an early member of OPEC and a founding member of the Gulf Cooperation Council, as well as a member of the Arab League.
+The country has led numerous investments and economic cooperations with Iraq, Syria and Palestine.
+Qatar supported opposition groups in Libya and Syria and participated in Saudi-led intervention in Yemen against the Houthis and forces loyal to former president Ali Abdullah Saleh.
+In 2022, four people were arrested because of corruption.
+This came to be known as the Qatar corruption scandal at the European Parliament.

-Since the 2000s, Qatar increasingly emerged on a wider foreign policy stage especially as a mediator, such as for Middle Eastern conflicts; for example, Qatar mediated between the rival Palestinian factions Fatah and Hamas in 2006 and helped unite Lebanese leaders into forming a political agreement during the 2008 crisis.
-Qatar has also emerged as mediators in African and Asian affairs, notably holding a peace process for Sudan amid the Darfur conflict and facilitating peace talks for Afghanistan, setting up a political "office" for the Afghan Taliban to facilitate talks.
-Ahmed Rashid, writing in the Financial Times, stated that through the office Qatar has "facilitated meetings between the Taliban and many countries and organisations, including the US state department, the UN, Japan, several European governments and non-governmental organisations, all of whom have been trying to push forward the idea of peace talks."
+Since the 2000s, Qatar increasingly emerged on a wider foreign policy stage especially as a mediator for Middle Eastern conflicts.
+Qatar mediated between the rival Palestinian factions Fatah and Hamas in 2006 and helped unite Lebanese leaders into forming a political agreement during the 2008 crisis.
+It has also emerged as mediators in African and Asian affairs, notably holding a peace process for Sudan amid the Darfur conflict and facilitating peace talks for Afghanistan, setting up a political "office" for Taliban to facilitate talks.
+Ahmed Rashid, writing in the Financial Times, stated that through the office Qatar has "facilitated meetings between the Taliban and many countries and organisations, including the U.S state department, the UN, Japan, several European governments and non-governmental organisations, all of whom have been trying to push forward the idea of peace talks."
+It played a major role in establishing the first ceasefire in the Gaza war and the concurrent initial hostage exchange.
+These high-risk diplomatic middle man endeavours (and its own rigorous defence stance) have thus earned it a reputation as "a prickly Switzerland".